rollup/rollup/docs/07-tools.md

 ### With NPM Packages

-At some point, it's very likely that your project will depend on packages installed from NPM into your `node_modules` folder.
+At some point, it's likely that your project will depend on packages installed from NPM into your `node_modules` folder.
 Unlike other bundlers such as Webpack and Browserify, Rollup doesn't know "out of the box" how to handle these dependencies - we need to add some configuration.

 Let's add a simple dependency called [the-answer](https://www.npmjs.com/package/the-answer), which exports the answer to the question of life, the universe and everything: